-Almost 40% of dental claims made in 2018 relate to cases where treatment started 10 or more years ago.
+Almost 40% of costs for dental claims made in 2018 relate to cases where treatment started 10 or more years ago.

 That’s according to Dental Protection, which says these claims are also for larger amounts of money, sometimes up to £100k.